-While the Ethernet MAC itself might not limit the number of preempting frames transmitted while reception of a preempted frame is suspended, it is not plausible that one hundred per cent of the bandwidth has been allocated to high priority or time sensitive traffic for any other a short period.
+While the Ethernet MAC itself might not limit the number of preempting frames transmitted while reception of a preempted frame is suspended, it is not plausible that one hundred per cent of the bandwidth has been allocated to high priority or time sensitive traffic for more than a very short time.
 As soon as a preemptable but unpreempted frame is received the received stream will be at the leading edge of the window.
 The necessary replay window values will, therefore, be quite small.